donnerlab1/bitcoin-bounty-hunt-public/Readme.md

 ## Technical Details

-- The game runs a Lightning Network Node (LND [url]https://github.com/lightningnetwork/lnd[/url]) alongside the game
+- The game runs a Lightning Network Node [LND](https://github.com/lightningnetwork/lnd) alongside the game
 - This means all payments done to your node are truly yours
 - We provide the neccessary infrastructure for you to receive and send payments